Kieback&Peter: Sponsoring and sustainability

 Since 2023, Kieback&Peter has been the main sponsor of the men’s Handball-Bundesliga team Füchse Berlin.
-Since 2024, Kieback&Peter has also been sponsoring the Füchse Berlin women’s handball team, the Spreefüxxe Berlin.
-In the season 2024/25, Kieback&Peter has become partner of the football Bundesliga club VfL Wolfsburg in helping to make the club’s stadium more environmentally friendly.
-In addition, Kieback&Peter sponsors the ice hockey team Kassel Huskies and the Gewandhaus in Leipzig.
+Since 2024, Kieback&Peter has also been sponsoring the Füchse Berlin women’s handball team, the Füchse Berlin Frauen (previously Spreefüxxe Berlin).
+Kieback&Peter also sponsors the Gewandhaus in Leipzig.

+In the 2024/25, and 2025/26 seasons, Kieback&Peter was a partner of the football Bundesliga club VfL Wolfsburg and helped to make the club’s stadium more environmentally friendly.
+In addition, Kieback&Peter sponsored the ice hockey team Kassel Huskies.

 Kieback&Peter supports public and private institutions in reducing carbon dioxide emissions through digital building technology.
 The company develops intelligent, networked systems for the automated control of heating, ventilation, air conditioning and other building services.
 Within its own operations, Kieback&Peter invests in its buildings, vehicle fleet, and production facilities to achieve net-zero emissions by 2027.